What Is an Index Fund? Definition, Examples, Pros & Cons - NewsBreak

 By dollar-cost averaging (investing the same amount periodically regardless of performance) into one or more index funds over a period of many years, an investor can build a well-diversified portfolio with very little effort.

-And while the stock market is notoriously volatile —especially during bear markets , recessions , and inflationary periods—equities have historically outperformed other asset classes in the long term.
-For this reason, a passive investing program that includes index funds can be an easy, hands-off wealth-building strategy for investors with longer time horizons (e.g., those who plan to stay invested until retirement or for 10+ years).
+And while the stock market is notoriously volatile —especially during bear markets , recessions , and inflationary periods—historically, equities have historically outperformed other asset classes in the long term.
+For this reason, a passive investing strategy including index funds can be an easy, hands-off strategy for investors with longer time horizons (e.g., those who plan to stay invested until retirement or for 10+ years).

 Index Funds vs. Actively Managed Funds: What Are the Differences?